CoBrALab/optimized_antsMultivariateTemplateConstruction/README.md

         --starting-average-norm, --no-starting-average-norm: Normalize images by their mean before averaging during starting average (on by default)
         --iterations: Number of iterations of model building per stage (default: '4')
         --convergence: Convergence limit during registration calls (default: '1e-9')
+        --linear-shrink-factors: Shrink factors for linear stages, provide to override automatic generation, must be provided with sigmas and convergence (no default)
+        --linear-smoothing-sigmas: Smoothing sigmas for linear stages, provide to override automatic generation, must be provided with shrinks and convergence (no default)
+        --linear-convergence: Convergence levels for linear stages, provide to override automatic generation, must be provided with shrinks and sigmas (no default)
         --syn-shrink-factors: Shrink factors for Non-linear (SyN) stages, provide to override automatic generation, must be provided with sigmas and convergence (no default)
         --syn-smoothing-sigmas: Smoothing sigmas for Non-linear (SyN) stages, provide to override automatic generation, must be provided with shrinks and convergence (no default)
         --syn-convergence: Convergence levels for Non-linear (SyN) stages, provide to override automatic generation, must be provided with shrinks and sigmas (no default)
-        --syn-control: Non-linear (SyN) gradient and regularization parameters, not checked for correctness (default: '0.1,3,0')
+        --syn-control: Non-linear (SyN) gradient and regularization parameters, not checked for correctness (default: '0.2,3,0')
-        --linear-shrink-factors: Shrink factors for linear stages, provide to override automatic generation, must be provided with sigmas and convergence (no default)
-        --linear-smoothing-sigmas: Smoothing sigmas for linear stages, provide to override automatic generation, must be provided with shrinks and convergence (no default)
-        --linear-convergence: Convergence levels for linear stages, provide to override automatic generation, must be provided with shrinks and sigmas (no default)
+        --syn-metric: Non-linear (SyN) metric and radius or bins, choose Mattes[32] for faster registrations (default: 'CC[2]')
         --float, --no-float: Use float instead of double for calculations (reduce memory requirements) (off by default) --fast, --no-fast: Run SyN registration with Mattes instead of CC (off by default)
         --average-type: Type of averaging to apply during modelbuild.
 Can be one of: 'mean', 'median', 'trimmed_mean', 'efficient_trimean' and 'huber' (default: 'mean')